Skip to main content

 Search

-On this week’s edition of Le Show Harry discusses radioactive water being released into the sea near Fukushima, brings us News of Smart World, News of Crypto-Winter, News of the Olympic Movement, News of Microplastics, News of the Godly, The Apologies of the Week, and great music thematically connected to George Santos.
+On this week’s edition of Le Show Harry brings us News of Crypto-Winter, News of a Smart World, News of the Godly, News of Bees, News of the Atom, News of the Olympic Movement, The Apologies of the Week, plus music from the late David Crosby.

 Listen